1976–77 St. John's Redmen basketball team

 The 1976–77 St. John's Redmen basketball team represented St. John's University during the 1976–77 NCAA Division I men's basketball season.
 The team was coached by Lou Carnesecca in his ninth year at the school.
 St. John's home games are played at Alumni Hall and Madison Square Garden.

+The Redmen won the ECAC Metro tournament after beating Seton Hall in the final.